- Travel and Places»

 #4.
 Idol Rock, Brimham, UK

 Location: Brimham Moor, North Yorkshire, England.
 It is about 2 miles to the north of Summerbridge in Nidderdale.

 Description: Brimham Moor has many rocks with odd shapes and some of these are curiously balanced.
 Millstone grit erosion by water, glaciation and wind has caused these amazing shapes.
 The Idol Rock is very popular because of its huge size and shape.
-It is estimated to be over 200 tons but balancing over a small pyramid shape stone.
-One wonder how long will continue to stay like this.
+It is estimated to be over 200 tons, but balancing over a small pyramid shape stone.
+One wonders how long will continue to stay like this.

 #5.
 Devils Marbles, Australia

 Location: Devils Marbles Conservation Reserve, 105 kms south of Tennant Creek, Northern Territory, Australia.
 Nearest small town - Wauchope, at 9 kms.

 Description: Locally called Karlu Karlu, the Devils Marbles are huge, round granite boulders formed due to erosion millions of years back.
 They are of varying sizes, some go up to 7 meters in diameter.
 Quite a few of them are staying in precarious balanced position.
 Others have split from middle, making them to be one of the most visited sites in this area.

 The Devils Marbles Conservation Reserve is a sacred site with red boulders for the Aborigines.

 Location: Haut-Languedoc Nature Reserve, Sidobre, Tarn, Central France.
 Nearest towns - Lacrouzette, at 3 kms. and Castres at a distance of 18 kms.

 Description: Sidrobe is full of extraordinary granite boulders and unusual landscapes.
 Peyro Clabado is a huge granite boulder balanced on a pedestal.
 About 780 tons boulder is resting on a platform touching only one square meter.